gradle/gradle/design-docs/internal-apis-made-public.md

 Initially the JaCoCo plugin was used a POC playground for the provider concept.
 Now all Gradle core plugins need to switch from convention mapping to the use of `Provider`.

-## Story: DependencyHandler exposes methods for referring to public and internal Gradle API
+## Story: DependencyHandler exposes methods for declaring public and internal Gradle API

 Developers have to rely on the `gradleApi()` dependency when implementing a Gradle plugin.
 This dependency exposes the public _and_ the private API.
 Given that the internal API is not clearly separated from the public API plugins can easily break in future versions of Gradle.
 This story aims for exposing just the public API so users do not accidentally use the internal API leading to more stable plugins and better cross-version compatibility.